 According to the Census, 2,268 electronics trades workers worked in New Zealand in 2018.

 Even with a shortage of electronics trades workers, it can still be hard to get a job.
 Many electronics and servicing companies are small and employ only a few staff.
 Some electronics trades workers are also self-employed.

 Job opportunities for electronics trades workers are often better in larger companies where many workers may be contracted for specific projects.

 - small repair companies

-- larger electronics retail and repair chains
+- larger electronics maintenance companies and repair chains

 - industrial companies, as specialist in-house technicians